bokade/springgit/README.md

 git push
 1. moving your code from local to remote
 2. 2. we need to have github account
-3. 3. github account setup in intellij
+3. 3. github account setup in intellij.